 Cost of Travel in Iceland

-Iceland is definitely one of the more expensive countries to travel in.
-Everything from accommodation to car rental to food is relatively expensive, and there is definitely the potential for price shock if you visit unprepared for this fact.
+Iceland is one of the more expensive countries to travel in.
+Everything from accommodation to car rental to food is relatively expensive, and there is the potential for price shock if you visit unprepared for this fact.

 Our suggestion if you want to visit Iceland on a budget is to plan ahead as to how to achieve this.
-Travelling as a group, booking low cost accommodation, going grocery shopping, and avoiding expensive restaurants are some tips – for more, check out our detailed guide to visiting Iceland on a budget.
+Travelling as a group, booking low cost accommodation, going grocery shopping, and avoiding expensive restaurants are some tips.
+For more, check out our detailed guide to visiting Iceland on a budget.

 Internet Access